sayapakailinuxpak/Coral-ID/README.md

 # Machine Learning
 ## Data Specification
-The dataset is from [StructureRSMAS](https://sci2s.ugr.es/CNN-coral-image-classification) that contains 409 images separated by class and has 14 of classes.
+The dataset is from [StructureRSMAS](https://sci2s.ugr.es/CNN-coral-image-classification) that contains 409 images separated by class and has 14 classes.
 But since the application is about coral identification, our team focuses on 7 classes (ACER, APAL, CNAT, MALC, MCAV, MMEA, and SSID).
 For our baseline and transfer learning model, we generate more images using data augmentation (from 256 images to 1898 images).
 <br>
 <br>
 ![WhatsApp Image 2021-06-09 at 21 30 16 (1)](https://user-images.githubusercontent.com/68630584/121375679-1c650c00-c96b-11eb-875c-60f2db6aa72c.jpeg)